Toxin (wrestler)

-Toxin (born January 27, 1997), previously known by his ring name Toxin Boy, is a masked Mexican professional wrestler (luchador enmascarado in Spanish).
-He is known for his time with Lucha Libre AAA Worldwide (AAA) as a freelancer and the independent circuit in Mexico and the United States.
+Toxin (born January 27, 1997), previously known by his ring name Toxin Boy, is a masked Mexican professional wrestler.
+He is known for his time with promotion Lucha Libre AAA Worldwide (AAA) as a freelancer and the independent circuit in Mexico and the United States.
 In AAA, he is a former AAA World Trios Champion.
 In IWRG, Toxin is the inaugural IWRG Mexico Champion.
-His birth name is not a matter of public record, which is a strong tradition for masked wrestlers in Mexico, where their private lives are concealed from wrestling fans.
+His birth name is not a matter of public record, which is a strong tradition for masked wrestlers in Mexico, where their private lives are concealed from professional wrestling fans.

 Professional wrestling career

-On January 1, 2020, Toxin won the inaugural IWRG Mexico Championship in a ladder match involving five other wrestlers.
+On January 1, 2020, Toxin won the inaugural IWRG Mexico Championship in a ladder match involving five other professional wrestlers.
 October 9, 2021 at Héroes Inmortales XIV, the Los Nuevos Vipers group was formed, which consisted of Toxin, Látigo, Abismo Negro Jr., Arez, Chik Tormenta and with Psicosis as a mentor.
 On July 21, 2023, at Verano de Escándalo, Toxin, Abismo Negro Jr. and Psicosis won the AAA World Trios Championship by defeating Nueva Generación Dinamita.
 On March 6, 2024, he left AAA.